 Ain El Fouara Monument

-Visit Djemila roman ruins (52km/ 1.5hr from Setif).
+Visit Djemila Roman ruins (52km/ 1.5hr from Setif).

-(“the Beautiful one”) is a small mountain village in Algeria, near the northern coast east of Algiers, with some of the best preserved Berbero-Roman ruins in North Africa.
+DJEMILA (“the Beautiful one”) is a small mountain village in Algeria, near the northern coast east of Algiers, with some of the best preserved Berbero-Roman ruins in North Africa.
 Called Cuicul, the city was built 900 metres above sea level during the 1st century AD as a Roman military garrison.

 The exceptionally well-preserved ruins surround the forum at its center – the square with a majestic arch – and two main streets, the Cardo Maximus and the Decumanus Maximus.
 The city was initially populated by a colony of Roman soldiers and eventually grew to become a large trading market with an agricultural base (cereals, olive trees).

 Christianity became very popular in the 4th century and a basilica and baptistry were added.
 The city was slowly abandoned after the fall of the Roman Empire around the 5th century and 6th century.
-There were some improvements under emperor Justinian I, with wall reinforcements.
+There were some improvements under Emperor Justinian I, with wall reinforcements.

 Muslims later dominated the region but did not reoccupy the site of Cuicul, which they renamed Djémila (“beautiful” in Arabic).